-We are a research group with diverse expertise in both aeronautical and power systems.
-Read more Read less
+We are an aeromechanical research group with wide expertise in aeronautical systems.

 Together with extensive experimental research facilities and a long history of supporting and graduating higher degree students, the Aeromechanical Systems Group also delivers a wide variety of courses and MSc programmes to the Defence Academy of the United Kingdom and to industry.